engelfrost/svg-input-elements/README.md

 Events
 ------
-change: Triggered when the SVG Input Element has changed in some way, i.e. for a textbox it is triggered every time a character is removed or added.
+__change__: Triggered when the SVG Input Element has changed in some way, i.e. for a textbox it is triggered every time a character is removed or added.
 Returns one parameter:
   * _param1_: The new text

-changeSize: Triggered when the size of the SVG Input Element changes.
+__changeSize__: Triggered when the size of the SVG Input Element changes.
 Returns two parameters:
   * _param1_: The new width
   * _param2_: The new height